gammu/gammu/docs/manual/gammu/index.rst

 are transliterated to closest ASCII equivalent (accents are removed).
 Remaining not known characters are replaced by question mark.

-.. option:: --addsms folder file [-yes]

-    Adds SMSes from file (format like backupsms uses) to selected folder in phone.

 .. option:: --addsmsfolder name

-.. option:: --backupsms file [-yes|-all]

-    Stores all SMSes from phone to file.

-    Use -yes for answering yes to all questions (backup all messages and delete them from phone), or -all to just backup all folders while keeping messages in phone.

 .. option:: --deleteallsms folder